Skip to main content

 Subject to consultation, ticket office staff would transition to multi-skilled roles – similar to those already in place at GWR since 2007.
 This would allow staff to help more customers with a wider range of issues, including helping them to buy tickets, wherever they are on the station.

-This will, however, mean changes to how our station teams are organised, and some ticket offices will close as the new roles are introduced.
+This would, however, mean changes to how our station teams are organised, and some ticket offices would close as the new roles are introduced.

 The public consultation was on an individual station-by-station basis.
 This includes publication of Equality Impact Assessments for each proposal and is independently run by industry watchdogs Transport Focus and London TravelWatch.